GinoBogo/g_fnn/README.md

 (7) $\ \ \ \ \frac{\partial z_{j}^{(k)}}{\partial y_{i}^{(k-1)}} = w_{ij}^{(k)}$

-Their usefulness will be clear in the following sections.
+Their usefulness will become evident in the subsequent sections.

 ### Activation Functions
 Activation Functions are mathematical equations that determine the output of a neural network's node and introduce non-linearity, enabling the network to model complex data patterns.